Cheap Mattresses: Affordable Comfort & Best Budget Picks (2025)

 - Are cheap mattresses durable?

-- Yes, many budget mattresses last 5–7 years when cared for properly, especially with a mattress protector and proper rotation.
+- Yes—most last 5–7 years when cared for with a protector and regular rotation.

 - Can a cheap mattress be comfortable?